 Under the Fade In/Out tab you’ll see two sliders.
 Drag these to the right in order to fade in at the beginning of a video clip or fade out at the end.

 You can make your audio and video fades as short as 0.1 seconds or as long as 2 seconds.
 So, for example, you could have a quick, dramatic fade in and then a slower, more atmospheric fade out.

 Adding audio fades works the same way.
 Simply drag a music or sound file to the timeline, select it, and use the Fade In/Out tab sliders to adjust how quickly the audio fades in or out:

 Fades are also an effective way to transition between scenes if you don’t like the abruptness of jump cuts.
 To do this, add each scene to the timeline in the order you want them:

-Then add a fade out to the end of the first video, and a fade in at the start of the second – now you have a seamless dissolve between the two!
+Then add a fade out to the end of the first video, and a fade in at the start of the second – now you have a seamless dissolve to black between the two!
 You can do the same to create fade transitions between photos and audio files, as well.

 Here’s an example of how it looks:

 TIP: want to know what other kinds of transitions you can add to videos in Clipchamp Create?
 Check out our tutorial on how to add video transitions.